 All of the School Officers are they to turn to for help and advice with any aspect of school life.
 In addition all students joining us from other schools will have regular meetings with the School Officer (New Students) and a group of Upper Sixth mentors who also joined the school for sixth form, they will be there to chat to about new school routines, exam preparation, teaching and stress management.
 All students joining the sixth form with be linked to a group of upper sixth students in a 'parent system' for meetings, support and guidance.

-We recognise that currently this is a difficult time for many people, therefore we have some helpful information on managing your mental wellbeing and tips to help during this period and beyond in this document Mental and Emotional Wellbeing Bridging the Gap It is essential that if you feel that you need some help and support that you seek it from one of the many options available either internally at school or via one of the external providers.
+We recognise that starting something new can be a difficult time for many people, therefore we have some helpful information on managing your mental wellbeing, and tips to help during this period and beyond, in this document Mental and Emotional Wellbeing Bridging the Gap It is essential that if you feel that you need some help and support that you seek it from one of the many options or staff available either internally at school or via one of the external providers.

 Another really useful website is The Go-To which provides wellbeing and mental health advice for young people in North Yorkshire.
 There is a huge array of topics covered and we advise students to have a really good look through the website.
 They are there to help you find the right help and support for you, to help you stay well, whatever is going on in your life